 Defining a crisis/types of crises

-A crisis -- which can last from a few hours to several days or longer -- requires decisions to be made quickly to limit damage to an organization, its stakeholders and the public.
+A crisis requires decisions to be made quickly to limit damage to an organization, its stakeholders and the public.
+A crises can last from a few hours to several days or longer.
 By providing a well-documented set of responses to potential critical situations, a CMP allows an affected organization to act quickly should a serious incident occur.

 Potential crises, according to Ready.gov, an official website of the U.S. Department of Homeland Security, include:

 - Natural disasters such as hurricanes, earthquakes, tsunamis and volcanos;

 - Other severe weather events such as flooding, blizzards and droughts;

 - Biological hazards such as foodborne illnesses and pandemics;

 - Accidental human-caused events such as fires, explosions, building or structure collapses, and hazardous material spills;

 - Intentional human-caused events such as robberies, violence and fires; and

 - Technology issues such as outages and cyberattacks.